fieldtrip/website/tutorial/electrode.md

 Before starting with FieldTrip, it is important that you set up your [MATLAB path](/faq/should_i_add_fieldtrip_with_all_subdirectories_to_my_matlab_path) properly.

-    cd PATH_TO_FIELDTRIP
+    cd <path_to_fieldtrip>
     ft_defaults

-Then you can load the data (this might take some time)
+Then you can load the data into memory, note that this might take some time.

     head_surface = ft_read_headshape('Model/Model.obj')

     disp(head_surface)
           pos: [553494x3 double]
           tri: [800000x3 double]
          unit: 'm'
         color: [553494x3 uint8]

-We convert the units to mm.
+We convert the units to mm

     head_surface = ft_convert_units(head_surface, 'mm');

-We visualize the mesh surface
+and visualize the mesh surface:

     ft_plot_mesh(head_surface)

 {% include image src="/assets/img/tutorial/electrode/figure1.jpg" width="400" %}

-_Figure 1: Mesh recorded with 3D-scanner_
+_Figure: Mesh recorded with 3D-scanner_

 In the next step we will transform our mesh into [CTF coordinates](/faq/coordsys).
 For this we have to specify the nasion (NAS), right preauricular (RPA) and left preauricular (LPA) points.
 See the video at [178 seconds](https://youtu.be/d6FZlZTf-Hg?t=178) for how to select anatomical landmarks for MATLAB version 2018 and earlier.
 The 3-D image rotation in figures has changed with MATLAB 2019: for this and later versions you first select the anatomical landmark, then select the electrode label ("1" for the first fiducial), then enable rotate, then rotate the head, then disable rotate, and repeat.